vesavvo/design_patterns/markdown/assignments/decorator.md

 In your solution, the `BasicPrinter` class should be the base class that provides the basic functionality to print a message to the console.
 The `Printer` class should also have a `print()` method that prints the given message to the console.

 Add at least the following two decorators to your solution:
-- `FilePrinter`: This decorator should print the message to a file instead of the console.
-Yuo can use a hardcoded file name.
 - `EncryptedPrinter`: This decorator should encrypt the message before printing it to the console.
 You can use any encryption algorithm you want as long as the message is decryptable.
+- `XMLPrinter`: This decorator should print the message in XML format.
+For example, if the message is "Hello World!", the output should be `<message>Hello World!</message>`.

 As a result of implementing the decorators, the code of the following structure should work: